TheFuZiOnZz/Research-Dashboard/World Politics/Lebanon/1945- Lebanese Republic/2024 Lebanon Pager Explosions.md

 [Wiki](https://en.wikipedia.org/wiki/2024_Lebanon_pager_explosions)
 - On 17-18 September 2024, thousands of handheld pagers and hundreds of walkie-talkies intended for use by Hezbollah exploded simultaneously across Lebanon and Syria in an Israeli attack.
-- As of 20 September 2024, 3,500 were wounded and 42 people had died including at least 12 civilians according to the Lebanese Health Ministry
+- As of 20 September 2024, 3,500 were wounded and 42 people had died including at least 12 civilians according to the Lebanese Health Ministry.
+Reuters reported that 1,500 Hezbollah fighters were taken out of action due to injuries, with many blinded or having lost their hands.
 	- `In total, 42 were killed and almost 3,500 wounded by the blasts, according to Lebanon’s ministry of health.` - [‘We are isolated, tired, scared’: pager attack leaves Lebanon in shock, The Guardian, 2024](https://www.theguardian.com/world/2024/sep/20/we-are-isolated-tired-scared-pager-attack-leaves-lebanon-in-shock)
+	- `A fourth source, a Hezbollah official, said the attack on communication devices put 1,500 fighters out of commission because of their injuries, with many having been blinded or had their hands blown off.`

+	  `While that is a major blow, it represents a fraction of Hezbollah's strength, which a report for the U.S. Congress on Friday put at 40,000-50,000 fighters.
+Nasrallah has said the group has 100,000 fighters.` - [Hezbollah's tunnels and flexible command weather Israel's deadly blows, Reuters, 2024](https://www.reuters.com/world/middle-east/hezbollahs-tunnels-flexible-command-weather-israels-deadly-blows-2024-09-25/)
 - In February 2024, Hezbollah's secretary-general at the time, Hassan Nasrallah, instructed the group's members to use pagers instead of cell phones, claiming Israel had infiltrated their cell phone network.
 	- `Hezbollah leader Hassan Nasrallah had called on his fighters a few months ago to stop using smartphones because Israel has the technology to infiltrate those devices, Khodr said.`